randomvariable/cluster-api/docs/proposals/20191017-control-plane.md

 - To provide CNI configuration.
 This is deferred to external, higher level tooling.
 - To provide the upgrade logic to handle changes to infrastructure (networks, firewalls etc…) that may need to be done to support a control plane on a newer version of Kubernetes (e.g. a cloud controller manager requires updated permissions against infrastructure APIs).
 We expect the work on add-on components to help to resolve some of these issues.
 - To provide horizontal or vertical auto scaling of control plane components, especially as etcd places hard performance limits beyond 3 nodes (due to latency).
+- To support upgrades where the infrastructure does not rely on a Load Balancer for access to the API Server.

 ## Proposal

 ### User Stories

 1. As a cluster operator, I want my Kubernetes clusters to have high availability control planes to meet my SLOs with application developers.
-1. As a developer, I want to be able to deploy as small as possible a cluster, e.g. to meet my organization’s cost requirements.
+2. As a developer, I want to be able to deploy as small as possible a cluster, e.g. to meet my organization’s cost requirements.
-1. As a cluster operator, I want to be able to scale up my control plane to meet the increased demand that workloads are placing on my cluster.
+3. As a cluster operator, I want to be able to scale up my control plane to meet the increased demand that workloads are placing on my cluster.
-1. As a cluster operator, I want to be able to remove a control plane replica that I have determined is faulty and should be replaced.
+4. As a cluster operator, I want to be able to remove a control plane replica that I have determined is faulty and should be replaced.
-1. As a cluster operator, I want my cluster architecture to be always consistent with best practices, in order to have reliable cluster provisioning without having to understand the details of underlying datastores, replication etc…
+5. As a cluster operator, I want my cluster architecture to be always consistent with best practices, in order to have reliable cluster provisioning without having to understand the details of underlying datastores, replication etc…
-1. As a cluster operator, I want to know if my cluster’s control plane is healthy in order to understand if I am meeting my SLOs with my end users.
+6. As a cluster operator, I want to know if my cluster’s control plane is healthy in order to understand if I am meeting my SLOs with my end users.
-1. As a cluster operator, I want to be able to quickly respond to a Kubernetes CVE by upgrading my clusters in an automated fashion.
+7. As a cluster operator, I want to be able to quickly respond to a Kubernetes CVE by upgrading my clusters in an automated fashion.
-1. As a cluster operator, I want to be able to quickly respond to a non-Kubernetes CVE that affects my base image or Kubernetes dependencies by upgrading my clusters in an automated fashion.
+8. As a cluster operator, I want to be able to quickly respond to a non-Kubernetes CVE that affects my base image or Kubernetes dependencies by upgrading my clusters in an automated fashion.
-1. As a cluster operator, I would like to upgrade to a new minor version of Kubernetes so that my cluster remains supported.
+9. As a cluster operator, I would like to upgrade to a new minor version of Kubernetes so that my cluster remains supported.
-1. As a cluster operator, I want to know why my cluster isn’t working properly after creation.
+10. As a cluster operator, I want to know why my cluster isn’t working properly after creation.
 I have ended up with an API server I can access, but CNI isn’t working, and new machines are not registering themselves with the control plane.

 #### Identified features from user stories

 1. Based on the function of kubeadm, the control plane provider must be able to scale the number of replicas of a control plane from 1 to X, meeting user stories 1 through 4.
-1. To address user story 5, the control plane provider must provide validation of the number of replicas in a control plane.
+2. To address user story 5, the control plane provider must provide validation of the number of replicas in a control plane.
 Where the stacked etcd topology is used (i.e., in the default implementation), the number of replicas must be an odd number, as per [etcd best practice](https://etcd.io/docs/v3.3.12/faq/#why-an-odd-number-of-cluster-members).
 When external etcd is used, any number is valid.
-1. In service of user story 5, the control plane provider must also manage etcd membership via kubeadm as part of scaling down (`kubeadm` takes care of adding the new etcd member when joining).
+3. In service of user story 5, the control plane provider must also manage etcd membership via kubeadm as part of scaling down (`kubeadm` takes care of adding the new etcd member when joining).
-1. The control plane provider should provide indicators of health to meet user story 6 and 10.
+4. The control plane provider should provide indicators of health to meet user story 6 and 10.
 This should include at least the state of etcd and information about which replicas are currently healthy or not.
 For the default implementation, health attributes based on artifacts kubeadm installs on the cluster may also be of interest to cluster operators.
-1. The control plane provider must be able to upgrade a control plane’s version of Kubernetes as well as updating the underlying machine image on where applicable (e.g. virtual machine based infrastructure).
+5. The control plane provider must be able to upgrade a control plane’s version of Kubernetes as well as updating the underlying machine image on where applicable (e.g. virtual machine based infrastructure).

 ### Implementation Details/Notes/Constraints